YorkCodeDojo/yoda/manual.md

 ## Operand Types

-There are two ways of providing the values for the operands.
-Immediate Addressing and Memory Addressing.
+There are three ways of providing the values for the operands.  `Immediate` Addressing, `Direct` Memory Addressing and `Indirect` Memory Addressing

-This is best explained by an example.
+This is best explained by looking at the `ADD` command as an example.
+The add command has 3 operands,  which are the two values to add and the location to store the result.

-`0x40`-`0x47`
-For the immediate version of ADD,  then `ADD 10 20 5` means take the numbers 10 and 20 add them together and place the total in memory location 5
+The two values to add can either be supplied as the actual values,  for example `ADD 7 10` would give 17.
+This is called Immediate Addressing.

+Alternately,  the memory addresses in which to find the values can supplied.
+For example ADD [7] [10] would add together the values held in memory locations 7 and 10.
+This is called Direct Memory Addressing.

+For the 3rd operand,  the result,  Immediate Addressing doesn't make sense.  i.e.  You can't store the result in `23` but you can store the result in memory location 23 - i.e. direct memory addressing.
+The final more complicated case is Indirect Memory Addresses,  this refers to the memory location held in memory location 23.

+For example

+Memory-34 == 3
+Memory-56 == 10

-For the memory version of ADD, then `ADD 10 20 5` means take the value in memory location 10 and add it to the value in memory location 20.
-Then write the total to the memory location specified by the value in memory location 5
+`ADD 12 [34] [[56]]`  says add 12 to the value at location 34,  which in this case is 3 giving the total of 15.
+This is then written to the memory location pointed two by memory location 56,  in this case location 10.

-Each command has several opcodes,  depending on which opcodes you wish to be IMMEDIATE or MEMORY addressing
+Memory-10 == 15

+By convention,  plain numbers 123 refer to the immediate values.
+Numbers in square brackets [123]  are direct memory locations,  and in double brackets [[123]] are indirect memory locations.

+How do we tell the machine which addressing mode we wish to use for each operand?
+For the YODA machine,  each command actually has multiple opcodes.
+For example the ADD command has 8 different opcodes,  for the 8 possible combinations of addressing modes.

+For example 0x47 means `ADD LHS RHS [Result]` and 0x42 means `ADD [LHS] RHS [[Result]]`

 ## Interrupts